 If you’re looking for a job, you’ll likely find that the wages are low and the cost of living is high.
 However, there are some perks to living in Mason.
 The schools are excellent, and there are plenty of activities and amenities to keep you busy.

 The high cost of living is driven in part by the city’s strong economy, which attracts workers with high incomes.
 The city’s amenities and quality of life also contribute to its high cost of living.

 Mason has a highly educated workforce, which drives up wages.
 Finally, the city’s housing market is very tight, resulting in high prices for both rental and purchase properties.

 7. Willoughby Hills

-Willoughby Hills is considered one of the most expensive places to live in the state.
-Median home prices reach around $522K, and the median rent is approximately $1.6K per month.
+According to a recent study, Willoughby Hills is one of the most expensive places to live in Ohio.
+The median home price in the city is $522,249, and the median rent is $1,600.

 8. Grandview Heights

-Beachwood is an affluent suburb near Cleveland and is famous for its upscale homes and luxurious amenities.
-The average home price in this area stands at around $457K, while residents enjoy a household income nearly double the state’s average.
+This affluent suburb is located just outside of Cleveland and is known for its high-end homes and upscale amenities.
+The median home price in Beachwood is well over $457,255, and the average household income is nearly double the state average.